sbancuz/Appunti/Map pattern.md

 This operation is embarrassingly parallel: $T(\infty) = O(1)$ plus a $O(\log n)$ of overhead to divide the work.

-The map operation can also be generalized to take as input multiple collections and operate on all of them at the same time.
+The map operation can also be generalized to take as input multiple collections and operate on all of them at the same time and is called **n-ary** map.

 ### Optimization: Sequence of maps